Technology

 Speak Model Context Protocol in both directions.

-SwarmMarshal is both an MCP client (consumes external connectors) and an MCP server (exposes its own tool modules to other clients).
+SwarmMarshal is both an MCP client (consumes external connectors) and an MCP server (exposes its own data to other agents).

 Consume

 Add an MCP server such as filesystem, GitHub, Slack, SQLite, browser search, or an internal tool.
-Its tools land next to the built-ins, and agents pick them through the same routing and approval flow.
+Its tools land next to the built-ins, and the assistant picks them through the same routing and approval flow.

 Filesystem GitHub Custom